 Sahyog Care for You works to eliminate socioeconomic inequality through education and health initiatives in the slum communities of Delhi.

-Social and Development Research and Action Group (SADRAG) focuses on building the capacity of children and women through education, health services, and skill development, while involving stakeholders such as local school systems, local government, civil society organizations, and community members to facilitate awareness of the right to education and to sensitize the community on children’s and women’s rights.
+Social and Development Research and Action Group (SADRAG) focuses on building the capacity of children and women through education, health services, and skills development, while involving stakeholders such as local school systems, local government agencies, civil society organizations, and community members.

-The Center for Awareness Promotion (CAP) rescues and rehabilitates girls and young women in the adult entertainment industry in Kathmandu using mobile counseling, a shelter, and reintegration through education and training.
+The Center for Awareness Promotion (CAP) empowers and rehabilitates girls and young women in the adult entertainment industry in Kathmandu using mobile counseling, a shelter, and reintegration through education and training.

 Partnership for Sustainable Development Nepal (PSD) offers sustainable, community-based programs in education, youth development, health and sanitation, and the environment, including an after-school program held in orphanages.